aodn/utilities/pipeline/talend_test/README.md

 -i test_configs/hosts --extra-vars "test_config=../test_configs/soop_xbt_nrt/config.yaml"
 ```

-An summary of the results will appear in the ansible PLAY RECAP.
+A summary of the results will appear in the ansible PLAY RECAP.
 Failed tests will be included in the `ignored` count.
 If this is greater than 0 then check the prior output for details on the test that failed.
 The `failed` count should be
 zero.
 If it is not then something is wrong with the test configuration that should be fixed before proceeding.